l-vamsi-krishna/todo/README.md

 # todo
-ToDo CLI application built with python
+ToDo CLI application built with python with saving to database